Welcome to Tig-Le House

 What is a Tig-Le House?

-A Tig-Le house is a teaching house, a place for the emergence and nourishing of the seeds of mindfulness and compassionate living within us, supporting us to find our way back recollecting, remembering and regathering with this vital source.
+So, what is a Tig-Le House?
+A Tig-Le house is a teaching house, a place for the emergence and nourishing of the seeds of mindfulness and compassionate living within us, supporting us to find our way back, recollecting, remembering and regathering with this vital source.
 Like a single drop in the great ocean of times, places and peoples who in the past have shared the wisdom teachings of the dharma and created the conditions for its continuation and expansion.
-Through Tig-Le House we continue this tradition, making the teachings accessible in practical and understandable ways so that we can reunite with the essence of Refuge and together contribute to the unfolding of health and peace in each of our lives and in the world.
-The world is full of Tig-Le’s taking immeasurable shapes and forms, expressed in a myriad of ways.
+Through Tig-Le House, we continue this tradition, making the teachings accessible in practical and understandable ways so that we can reunite with the essence of Refuge and contribute to the unfolding of health and peace in our lives and the world.
+The world is filled with Tig-Le’s taking immeasurable shapes and forms, expressed in myriad ways.

-My family and I established Tig-Le and opened to the community in 2010 following a request from my root teacher Lama Chime Shore of Coorain and The Origins Centre, Balingup, W.A., for me to teach mindfulness and share the universalist buddhadharma tradition.
-Having spent thirteen years as a formal student from 2006 – 2019 receiving training under Chime’s guidance, I took up this request and in 2010 began teaching firstly at the Centre in Balingup and then through Tig-Le House.
-I have also received classical training from prominent teachers in the Karma Kagyu Tibetan Buddhist tradition who I acknowledge below.
+My family and I established Tig-Le and opened it to the community in 2010 following a request from my root teacher Lama Chime Shore of Coorain and The Origins Centre, Balingup, W.A., for me to teach mindfulness and share the universalist buddha-dharma tradition.
+Having spent thirteen years as a formal student from 2006 – 2019, receiving training under Chime’s guidance, I took up this request and, in 2010, began teaching firstly at the Centre in Balingup and then through Tig-Le House.
+I have also received classical training from prominent Karma Kagyu Tibetan Buddhist tradition teachers, whom I acknowledge below.
 Tig-Le House is the vehicle through which I continue the tradition of sharing mindfulness and the dharma teachings and trainings in the universalist approach.

-Universalist in the context of mindfulness and buddhadharma refers to the open and all-inclusive nature for the sharing of wisdom teachings amongst peoples that is free from dogma and the exclusions that can arise from hierarchies, institutional structures and the misuse of power.
-In the universalist dharma tradition teachings and knowledge are shared freely across cultures and peoples from all places and all walks of life in a common accord.
+Universalist in the context of mindfulness and buddha-dharma refers to the open and all-inclusive nature of sharing wisdom teachings amongst peoples free from dogma and the exclusions that can arise from hierarchies, institutional structures and the misuse of power.
+In the universalist dharma tradition, teachings and knowledge are shared freely across cultures and peoples from all places and all walks of life in a common accord.

-Universalist also refers to acknowledging the peoples, places, times, cultures and traditions in which the wisdoms of the world emerge and are illuminated into human awareness.
-It includes making these teachings and living practices accessible to all, in support of all lives, all beings, and the world itself.
+Universalist also refers to acknowledging the peoples, places, times, cultures and traditions in which the world’s wisdom emerges and is illuminated into human awareness.
+It includes making these teachings and living practices accessible to all in support of all lives, all beings, and the world itself.
 All wisdom arises from the natural world.
-The wisdom of humanity is to know of the world’s wisdoms and to develop ways of conveying these wisdoms as teachings and cultural practices.
-It is essential to develop understandable and transmittable methods that are relevant to the people, time and place allowing transmission so wisdom can be enacted, applied within daily life, for the benefit of all.
-There is a wonderful tradition that is many centuries old, a universalist cross-cultural transmission lineage sharing wisdoms together amongst people in service of calm and peace, the heartfelt wisdom of compassion.
+The wisdom of humanity is to know the world’s wisdom and to develop ways of conveying this wisdom as teachings and cultural practices.
+It is essential to create understandable and transmittable methods relevant to the people, time and place, allowing transmission so wisdom can be enacted and applied within daily life for the benefit of all.
+There is a beautiful tradition many centuries old, a universalist cross-cultural transmission lineage sharing wisdom amongst people in service of calm and peace, the heartfelt understanding of compassion.

 Remaining true to this universalist nature, the teachings shared through Tig-Le have a living transmission lineage and networks that actively work to transcend the real and perceived boundaries of race, ethnicity, religion, politics, wealth, and misconceptions of gender.
-We maintain an independence from potentially unhelpful forces and influences of unhealthy institutional power and organizational structures that segregate, marginalize and oppress.
-Universalist approaches to the dharma pass from person to person, openly between peoples, with a heartfelt intent to cultivate a healthy compassionate peaceful human culture.
+We maintain independence from potentially unhelpful forces and influences of unhealthy institutional power and organisational structures that segregate, marginalise and oppress.
+Universalist approaches to the dharma pass from person to person, openly between peoples, with a heartfelt intent to cultivate a healthy, compassionate, peaceful human culture.

-All teachers and practitioners of mindfulness and the dharma must find connection through study, practice and direct experience forming understanding and finding appropriate expression of the teachings.
-This happens through the interweaving of our own experiences of the world and life merging with the transmission lineage and formal teachings.
+All teachers and practitioners of mindfulness and the dharma must find connection through study, practice and direct experience, forming understanding and finding appropriate expression of the teachings.
+Knowledge grows through interweaving our own experiences of the world and life, merging with the transmission lineage and formal teachings.
 Practice and dialogues are essential.

-It is important for me to share with you an outline of the specific lineage of dharma transmission I have received, along with other people and places that have had a large bearing and influence on my own lived experience and understanding of the dharma, the world and nature.
+It is essential for me to share with you an outline of the specific lineage of dharma transmission I have received, along with other people and places that have had a significant bearing and influence on my own lived experience and understanding of the dharma, the world and nature.

-Other prominent influences fostering a deep love, bond, an understanding of life, the natural world and the dharma, have come through connection and relationships on country with traditional custodians including as a young boy in the virgin forests on Yued country North of Perth.
-Working on environmental programs with Miriwoong elders (unnamed out of cultural respects) on country in the Kununurra, Keep River, Lake Argyle, and Purnululu areas of Northern Western Australia.
+Other prominent influences fostering a deep love, bond, and understanding of life, the natural world and the dharma have come through connection and relationships on country with traditional custodians, including as a young boy in the virgin forests of Yued country North of Perth.
+I worked on environmental programs with Miriwoong elders (unnamed out of cultural respects) on country in the Kununurra, Keep River, Lake Argyle, and Purnululu areas of Northern Western Australia.
 I have been privileged to spend time on country with Muli Muli community members of the Bundjalung Nation in the Northern Rivers Region of NSW, with Menang and Goreng cultural custodians in and around Denmark and Albany in the Great Southern region of Western Australia, and recently with Wadandi Elders of the Margaret River region.

-There are many other sources of wisdom and inspiration to all who I offer my deepest of respect.
-The following are people I read and listen to extensively and include HH the XIV Dalai Lama, Thich Nhat Hanh, Joanna Macy, Nelson Mandela, Jetsunma Tenzin Palmo, Kalu Rinpoche, Mary Robinson, Tarchin Hearn, Matthieu Ricard, Vessentara, Nyanaponika Thera, Khandro Rinpoche, Megan Cowan, Bhikkhu Nanamoli, and Chogyam Trungpa.
+There are many other sources of wisdom and inspiration to all.
+I offer my most profound respect.
+The following are people I read and listen to extensively and include H.H. the XIV Dalai Lama, Thich Nhat Hanh, Joanna Macy, Nelson Mandela, Jetsunma Tenzin Palmo, Kalu Rinpoche, Mary Robinson, Tarchin Hearn, Matthieu Ricard, Vessentara, Nyanaponika Thera, Khandro Rinpoche, Megan Cowan, Bhikkhu Nanamoli, and Chogyam Trungpa.

 There are immeasurable sources of wisdom and inspiration that I have received support from over the years through inspiring teachers during my school years and further education, chance meetings with many people, times and places both directly and indirectly related to mindfulness and dharma.
-I recognize deeply the Sangha of friends and community who have attended Tig-Le, some for many years, sharing in the dialogues that foster mutual respect and a continual development and deeper understanding of the practices revealed through the dialogues and life experiences we all bring.
-You all become living confirmation of the effectiveness and reach when applying the teachings to daily life.
-To you, and all the sources of wisdom, my sincere admiration and respect.
+I deeply recognise the Sangha of friends and community who have attended Tig-Le, some for many years, sharing in dialogues that foster mutual respect, continual development, and deeper understanding of the practices revealed through the dialogues and life experiences we all bring.
+You all become a living confirmation of the effectiveness and reach when applying the teachings to daily life.
+To you and all the sources of wisdom, my sincere admiration and respect.

-Since 2010 through Tig-Le House, and in partnerships with local businesses, I have been able to share mindfulness, meditation, universalist dharma studies and practices in support of the local and broader community.
-Many people from a wide and diverse range of backgrounds, and from all around the globe have attended sessions at Tig-Le sharing in the teachings and practices that over centuries have been designed to support a unified healthy, calm, coherent and peaceful humanity working for the health and peace of the world and life itself.
+Since 2010, through Tig-Le House and in partnerships with local businesses, I have had the good fortune to share mindfulness, meditation, and universalist dharma studies and practices supporting the local and broader community.
+Many people from a wide and diverse range of backgrounds and from all around the globe have attended sessions at Tig-Le, sharing in the teachings and practices that, over centuries, have been designed to support a unified, healthy, calm, coherent and peaceful humanity working for the health and peace of the world and life itself.

-I have the privilege and responsibility for supporting many people locally and abroad including individual personal health and wellbeing, families and friends, community groups and their members, the local government and small business sector, local clinical health professionals, along with a diverse community of people faced with the challenges of living a life who are looking for the common ground that a mindful Refuge brings.
-Working as an independent community resource Tig-Le can offer support to anyone interested in health and peace.
-Creating partnerships supporting an all-encompassing inclusive health and peace at all levels of experience, no matter how grand or small, all are equally important and valuable.
+I have the privilege and responsibility for supporting many people locally and abroad, including individual personal health and well-being, families and friends, community groups and their members, the local government and small business sector, local clinical health professionals, and a diverse community of people faced with the challenges of living a life who are looking for the common ground that a mindful Refuge brings.
+As an independent community resource, Tig-Le can support anyone interested in health and peace.
+Creating partnerships supporting an all-encompassing inclusive health and peace at all levels of experience is equally important and valuable, no matter how grand or small.

 The wisdom teachings of the dharma tradition handed down and explored in the context of our own contemporary lives are a great gift.
-In future blogs I will share with you some of these teachings, methods of practice, along with commentaries and guidance on mindfulness and a variety of meditations many of which are shared in-person through our group sessions, retreats and workshops.
-I will also share excerpts and teachings from traditional dharma studies including Puja’s and Sadhanas we work with as part of our ongoing regular study and practice groups.
-I will seek to include associated contemplations, teaching supports and guidance.
-There is much to share, and my hope is that these teachings and practices will be understandable and useful to you in your daily life.
+In future blogs, I will share some of these teachings and methods of practice, along with commentaries and guidance on mindfulness and various meditations, many of which are shared in person through our group sessions, retreats and workshops.
+I will also share excerpts and teachings from traditional dharma studies, including Puja and Sadhanas, which we work with as part of our ongoing regular study and practice groups.
+I will include associated contemplations, teaching supports and guidance.
+There is much to share, and I hope these teachings and practices will be understandable and helpful to you in your daily life.

-The blog also presents an opportunity to address any questions you may have due to reading these pieces.
-I receive many questions in class and on retreat that may be helpful to address here relating to mindfulness, the buddhadharma, and Ecodharma perspectives.
-If in reading these posts you become inspired to ask questions, please send them to me in writing at tiglehouse@gmail.com and I will do my best to reply, sharing my understandings and thoughts along with traditional teachings.
+The blog also presents an opportunity to address any questions after reading these pieces.
+I receive many questions in class and on retreat that may be helpful to address here relating to mindfulness, the Buddha-dharma, and Ecodharma perspectives.
+If you become inspired to ask questions in reading these posts, please send them to me at tiglehouse@gmail.com.
+I will reply, sharing my understanding and thoughts along with traditional teachings.

-The Buddhadharma teachings are a vast ocean with a complex and diverse range of views, perspectives and beliefs existing.
+The Buddhadharma teachings are a vast ocean with a complex and diverse range of views, perspectives and beliefs.
 There are many ways to express understanding and knowledge.
-These writings do not seek to be the ultimate in understanding or knowledge, no perfection is sort or claimed, nor is there any finality to the possibilities and potential within.
-My main aim is to illuminate practices and teachings through the lens of mindfulness making them comprehendible.
+These writings do not seek to be the ultimate in experience or knowledge; no perfection is claimed, nor is there any finality to the possibilities and potential within.
+My main aim is to illuminate practices and teachings through the lens of mindfulness, making them comprehendible.
 Often, I use examples from nature and the natural world as a foundation to share understanding and highlight meaning.
-Some of the blogs will be easily embraced, calming and supportive, whilst others will stir and challenge existing perspectives, views, and beliefs.
+Some of Tig-Le’s blogs will be readily embraced, calming and supportive, whilst others will stir and challenge existing perspectives, views, and beliefs.

-I hope you enjoy the variety of pieces to come, and that I can convey some of the wisdoms and insights I have encountered through study and practice.
+I hope you enjoy the variety of pieces and that I can convey some of the wisdom and insights I have encountered through study and practice.

-ARAHUM – With an intention of a warm strong heart
+ARAHUM – With the intention of a warm, strong heart

 METTA – And the possibilities for deep friendship